flyve-mdm/doc/source/getting-started/index.rst

 .. note ::
    You must have previously added the APK and UPK types.

-Go to the Files section, click on the "+" button, name and select your file, click on "add"
+* Go to the Files section
+* Click on the "+" button
+* Name and select your file
+* Click on Add

 .. image :: images/file.gif
    :alt: Adding files